 Functional Biodiversity of Sustainable Agriculture.

 Achieving sustainable agricultural intensification requires the development of agricultural systems that enhance and utilize ecosystem services to support their productivity.
 Arthropod ground predators provide potential control of a range of crop pests and their diversity and abundance may be influenced by the plant communities in the crop and in field margins and by the wider landscape context.
-This project aims to explore this interaction and the effects of management in a particular landscape in southern Britain.
+This project aimed to explore this interaction and the effects of management in a particular landscape in southern Britain.
 In 2012-13, plant and terrestrial insect diversity was surveyed in fields and margins in three contrasting but adjacent farms in the West Kent North Downs; an organic farm, a conventional farm and a farm managed for the conservation of rare arable weed species within a commercial cropping system.
 While carabid beetle abundance was much higher on the conservation farm, the community was dominated by a few species, leading to lower richness and diversity than on the other farms.

 Brassicas: Integrated Management of Whitefly, Aleyrodes proletella (FV 406)